 You’re the CIO of a major airline, and you just got the dreaded call – there’s been an equipment failure and your main tracking and ticketing programs are inaccessible.
 As a result, thousands of flights have been cancelled and the PR nightmare has just begun.

-Unfortunately, this story has played out in the headlines multiple times this year, shining a light on the importance of Business Continuity and Disaster Recovery (BC/DR) in a palpable way.
+Unfortunately, this story has played out in the headlines multiple times, shining a light on the importance of Business Continuity and Disaster Recovery (BC/DR) in a palpable way.
 The key to effective BC/DR is two-fold: Backup and Replication alongside detailed Plans and Procedures.

 The primary and most fundamental step in BC/DR is the backup and replication of data so that in the instance of a failure, the backup data copied from various Virtual Machines (VM’s) can be easily spun up within the same data center or other replicated environments.
 Veeam, one of Ingram Micro’s most successful backup and availability vendors, urges customers to live by the “3-2-1 Rule:” Have at least 3 copies of your data, store the copies on 2 different media, and keep one backup copy offsite.
 According to William Pawlak, Ingram Micro’s Vendor Business Manager, Veeam’s greatest value to resellers is its Recovery Time Objective (RTO).
 “Ultimately, the main question is ‘How long can you be down?’” says Pawlak.
 Veeam has regularly evidenced a 5 minute RTO, which allows businesses to have availability to that data before it causes many major issues with customers.